-Unlike a command line operating system like Unix or MS-DOS, GUI Operating Systems are much easier for end-users to learn and use because commands do not need to be known or memorized.
+Unlike a command line operating system or CUI like Unix or MS-DOS, GUI Operating Systems are much easier for end-users to learn and use because commands do not need to be known or memorized.
 Because of their ease of use, GUI Operating Systems have become the dominant operating system used by end-users today.

 A few examples of a GUI Operating Systems

 - Microsoft Windows